UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 ```{index} tidy data; definition
 ```

 There are many ways a tabular data set can be organized.
-This chapter will focus on introducing the **tidy data** format of organization and how to make your raw (and likely messy) data tidy.
+The data frames we have looked at so far have all been using the **tidy data** format of organization.
+This chapter will focus on introducing the tidy data format and how to make your raw (and likely messy) data tidy.
 A tidy data frame satisfies the following three criteria {cite:p}`wickham2014tidy`:

   - each row is a single observation,